 A tap off the bat of Nikki Hague was fielded by the LHS pitcher, who threw Hague at first.
 When the throw was made, Nelson broke for the plate and beat the throw there by the first baseman to put Chillicothe within a run.
 Hussey moved up to third on the action, as well.

-Page 2 of 3 - Thomas then ripped a hard grounder off the edge of the glove of the third baseman and down the left field line.
+Thomas then ripped a hard grounder off the edge of the glove of the third baseman and down the left field line.
 Not only did Hussey easily score, but Thomas aggressively tried for second, drawing a high throw which went into right field.
 After seeing where the ball was, Thomas elected to gamble and try for third, a smart move since it would expand strategic options for scoring the go-ahead run if she could make it.
 The throw from the right fielder beat her to third, but was a few feet to the home plate side of the bag and by the time the third baseman caught it and got back to the bag, Thomas had slid in.

 Lauren Jones followed with a chopper that the third baseman didn't field cleanly on the short hop as Thomas was heading home.
 Jones reached safely as the Lady Hornets took the lead, 4-3.